firelayer/firelayer/README.md

 firelayer init new-project
 ```

-Once it's installed, you can `cd new-project` and `yarn www` and it will run the development server on your local machine.
+Once it's installed, you can `cd new-project` and `yarn dev` and it will run the development servers on your local machine.

 ## Community